nomancsediu/Compilify/README.md

 ## Usage

 1. **Write Code**: Enter C-like code in the Monaco editor
-2. **Select Phase**: Click on any of the three compiler phases
+2. **Select Phase**: Click on either of the two compiler phases
 3. **View Visualization**: See real-time visualization of the selected phase
-4. **Interactive Elements**: Hover over tokens, AST nodes for additional information
+4. **Interactive Elements**: Hover over tokens for additional information

 ## Supported Language Features